 You acknowledge and agree that User Material uploaded or submitted to the Online Services may be accessed by our personnel (including our subcontractors).

+You may permit one or more Authorised Persons to access and/or edit and/or view your User Material (including the depreciation schedule) through the Online Service.
 You may vary the permissions of who may access your User Material using the tools available on the Portal.
 You are solely responsible for managing and updating the permissions you give in respect of the User Material.
-Without limiting the foregoing, you acknowledge and agree that: (a) by accepting a view request, you are allowing permission for a contact to view their depreciation schedule and any public files; (b) if you accept access to a profile, you are disclosing your details to the profile owner; (c) the profile owner takes responsibility for the login of the profile and associated liability; (d) you are solely responsible for setting view permissions (eg private and public), and may permit your contacts to view or edit all details in the report available through the Online Services; (e) contacts added by you will be retained by us, and that we may use the personal information of such contacts for our business purposes (including marketing products such as tax depreciation, insurance and home sales that are provided or otherwise made available by us and our Affiliates) and the business purposes of our Affiliates; (f) any contacts that you have permitted to view the schedule may: (i) see “myTeam” and public files relating to the same schedule; and (ii) download the files associated with the schedule if you set the permission on those files to be publicly accessible; (g) if you are a Client, you are solely responsible for: (i) notifying us of any changes in contacts or Accountant for a property; and (ii) changing the permission of any contacts you no longer wish to permit to view a schedule or the file; and (h) we may add and, where relevant, adjust information, permissions and passwords on your behalf (including your linked contacts).
+Without limiting the foregoing, you acknowledge and agree that: (a) by accepting a view request, you are allowing permission for a contact to view their depreciation schedule and any public files; (b) if you accept access to a profile, you are disclosing your details to the profile owner; (c) the profile owner takes responsibility for the login of the profile and associated liability; (d) you are solely responsible for setting view permissions (eg private and public), and may permit your contacts to view or edit all details in the report available through the Online Services; (e) contacts added by you will be retained by us, and that we may use the personal information of such contacts for our business purposes (including marketing products such as tax depreciation, insurance and home sales that are provided or otherwise made available by us and our Affiliates) and the business purposes of our Affiliates; (f) any contacts that you have permitted to view the schedule may: (i) see “myTeam” and public files relating to the same schedule; and (ii) download the files associated with the schedule if you set the permission on those files to be publicly accessible; (g) if you are a Client, you are solely responsible for: (i) notifying us of any changes in contacts or Authorised Persons for a property; and (ii) changing the permission of any contacts you no longer wish to permit to view a schedule or the file; and (h) we may add and, where relevant, adjust information, permissions and passwords on your behalf (including your linked contacts).